TransGeekMovie/Yahoo-Groups-Archivers-w-cookie-support/README.md

 Yahoo!
 Groups will be [discontinuing most services](https://help.yahoo.com/kb/groups/SLN31010.html) as of 14/Dec/2019.

+Due to the urgent need to archive content from Yahoo!
+Groups, Emphasis will be on basic function of the script; however, feel free to submit issues.

 yahooGroupsArchiver archives all the files in a Yahoo!
 Group.
 Messages are downloaded in a JSON format, with one .json file per message.
 This script supports cookie import from Firefox; to allow for archiving of private groups.